Medieval Fantasy Elf Gowns

 My sewing machine doesn't like stitching over pins, so I always baste the pleated skirt to the bodice before machine stitching along the traced seam line on the interfacing.
 Then I zig-zag to compress bulk at the edge.

 The two gowns this far.
 Note that the two bodices are slightly different, as I had extended the front of the pink one a little.
-The pattern in this tutorial is the one used for the mauve gown
+The pattern provided in this tutorial is the one used for the mauve gown

 For the pink bodice I extended the bottom of the pattern front.
-I couldn't extend the bodice all the way around because of the way the side part of the pattern fits together.
-If you really want to extend the bodice all the way around, you'd need to divide the pattern up into separate pieces in order to accommodate the flare at the bottom of each section.
+I couldn't extend the bodice all the way around because of the way the side part of the one-piece pattern fits together.
+If you really want to extend the bodice all the way around, you'd need to divide the pattern up into separate pieces in order to accommodate the flare required at the bottom of each section.

 the Underskirts

 The sari scarves I chose to use as underskirts were of a very fine fabric as wispy as a spider web, so I went with maximum width at over 2 metres width. (don't try that width with thicker fabrics).
-I stitched rolled hems at the back edges of the skirts, stitched the two back ends together partway to the top, then stitched a rolled healing the bottoms of the skirts....
+I stitched rolled hems at the back edges of the skirts, stitched the two back ends together partway to the top, then stitched a rolled hem along the bottoms of the skirts....

 Then the skirts needed pressing.
 NEVER use an iron directly on the fabric, especially if you don't know the fibre content.
 Always use a pressing cloth.
-Mine is a decades old, very thin cloth diaper.
+Mine is a very thin, decades old, cloth diaper.

 Once the skirt has been pressed, divide the top edge into quarters and mark with pins.
-Divide the bottom of the skirt edge into quarters as well, and line up the pins and pin the skirt fabric to the bodice.
+Divide the bottom of the bodice edge into quarters as well, and line up the pins and pin the skirt fabric to the bodice.
 Then comes the challenging part of pleating the fabric in each section to one quarter of the bodice.

 It involved some major overlapping...